aptech/docs/docs/CR-rndLCi.rst

 Purpose
 ----------------

-Returns a matrix of random integers, 0 ≤ y < 232, and the
-state of the random number generator.
+Returns a matrix of random integers, :math:`0 ≤ y < 232`, and the state of the random number generator.

-NOTE: This function is deprecated but remains for backward compatibility.
+..
+NOTE:: This function is deprecated but remains for backward compatibility.

 Format
 ----------------